jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Gafgyt made a name for itself in 2014 when the malware was spotted exploiting a Shellshock vulnerability in order to infect devices running the software suite BusyBox.
-Like Mirai, Gafgyts code was leaked in 2015, resulting in different variants of the malware being created.
+Like Mirai, Gafgyt’s code was leaked in 2015, resulting in different variants of the malware being created.
 Some variants have been found to also include code from Mirai.
-This year, Gafgyt was spotted delivering the Simps botnet which used Gafgyts DDoS module for its attacks on gaming targets. was discovered in October 2016 while researching Mirai.
+This year, Gafgyt was spotted delivering the “Simps” botnet which used Gafgyt’s DDoS module for its attacks on gaming targets. was discovered in October 2016 while researching Mirai.
 It utilizes a peer\-to\-peer decentralized network for its